 However, cooking the books is not only illegal but also unethical.
 It undermines the integrity of financial reporting, puts stakeholders at risk, and damages trust in the financial system.
 When discovered, individuals or companies engaged in this practice can face severe legal and financial consequences, including fines, imprisonment, lawsuits, and damage to their reputation.

-See also How to cook pumpkin pie from scratch
+See also How long to cook bell peppers in instant pot

 In conclusion, cooking the books refers to the fraudulent manipulation of financial statements to deceive others and gain an unfair advantage.
 It is essential for businesses, investors, and regulators to be vigilant and take actions to prevent and identify such practices to maintain transparency and trust in the financial world.